This page may contain affiliate links, see our disclaimer here.

 The first thing you notice about this village are the lovely gardens everywhere.
 The people here take pride in their village and it is great to walk around and discover this place of winding streets and typical architecture.
 Your first visit to Kamilari won't be your last.

 Thank you to Mark Latter for the great photos of the village and surrounding areas.

-There are nice restaurants and cafes and a great pizzeria in the village, as well as a traditional kafenion where the locals feel as comfortable as if they were in their own living room.
+There are good restaurants and cafes and a great pizzeria in the village, as well as a traditional kafenion where the locals feel as comfortable as if they were in their own living room.
 After a hot day on the beach in summer, it is nice to sit and cool down in the evening in the plateia.

-You can stay in the village or just outside it, there are many good quality accommodation options here.
+Whether you choose to stay inside the village or just outside it, there are many good quality accommodation options here.

-Just outside the village is Koronio Natural Stone House which is a beautifully constructed new home (left) with traditional style, yet modern opulence and great views to the sea...
+Just outside the village is Koronio Natural Stone House which is a beautifully constructed new home with traditional style, yet modern opulence and great views to the sea.

 The village is located just inland from the beach.
 This beach is perfect for families with cafes and fish restaurants by the sea.
 It is nice to leave the beach and head inland where up on the hills it is a little cooler in summer.